DensityCo/postcard/README.md

 modern](https://www.campaignmonitor.com/css/) while also being able to write the email in modern technologies we are familiar with and use throughout our system.

-Postcard is a tool that allows html emails to be written in React (or HTML) and styled with scss.
+Postcard is a tool that allows html emails to be written in React and styled with scss.
 As input, you provide a tree of stateless components and some scss, and we'll do a couple things:
 - Render the scss to css.
 - Render the React component tree with `react-dom/server`'s `renderToStaticMarkup`.
 This is why the